dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Implementation of reporting method should fast as possible or asynchronous.
 If reporting causes I/O operations synchronously then it affects the overall performance of Cluster library internals such as communication with other cluster members which is time-critical.

+# Development and Debugging
+It may be hard to reproduce the real cluster on developer's machine.
+You may want to run your node in _Debug_ mode and ensure that the node you're running is a leader node.
+To do that, you need to configure only one node in the list of cluster members.

 # Example
 There is Raft playground represented by RaftNode application.
 You can find this app [here](https://github.com/sakno/dotNext/tree/develop/src/examples/RaftNode).
 This playground allows to test Raft consensus protocol in real world.
 Each instance of launched application represents cluster node.
 All nodes can be started using the following script:
 ```bash